Age and its Role in the Development of Spinal Stenosis

 - Osteoporosis – The gradual loss of vertebral bone density can cause spondylolisthesis, which is when one vertebra slips anteriorly or laterally over the vertebra beneath it.

 - Degenerative disc disease – As the cartilaginous outer wall of an intervertebral disc loses water content and elasticity, a herniated disc or a bulging disc can develop.

 - Osteopetrosis – A very rare disease that involves the gradual thickening and enlargement of bones due to a defect in the body’s osteoblastic and absorption processes.

 The majority of people who suffer from spinal stenosis can manage their symptoms with conservative methods.
-Work with your doctor to design a plan of stretching, hot therapy, cold therapy, low-impact exercise, and pain medication.
+Work with your physician to design a plan of stretching, hot therapy, cold therapy, low-impact exercise, and pain medication.
 If, after several weeks, you see no reduction in your spinal stenosis pain, you may decide to try more targeted treatment methods, such as epidural steroid injections, TENS electric therapy, radiofrequency stimulation or pain patches.
 For a small percentage of patients, non-operative treatments will not prove effective.
 If this is the case, contact Laser Spine Institute for a no-cost review* of your MRI and to find out if you’re a candidate for our minimally invasive, outpatient procedures that are safer and effective alternatives to open spine surgery.